Stocks vs. Bonds: 4 Key Differences to Help You Decide Which Investment is Right for You

-Bonds are safer for a reason⎯you can expect a lower return on your investment.
+When considering whether to invest in bonds vs stocks, you need to consider risk and reward.
+Bonds are safer for a reason⎯ you can expect a lower return on your investment.
 Stocks, on the other hand, typically combine a certain amount of unpredictability in the short-term, with the potential for a better return on your investment.
 According to CNN Money, large stocks on average have returned 10% per year since 1926 vs. a 5–6% return for long-term government bonds.
 2

 3. You can play the long game.